serverless/serverless/docs/providers/aws/events/apigateway.md

     restApi: true
 ```

 The log streams will be generated in a dedicated log group which follows the naming schema `/aws/api-gateway/{service}-{stage}`.
+Note the property `restApi` can only be true if the API Gateway service has been created inside the stack.

 To be able to write logs, API Gateway [needs a CloudWatch role configured](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-logging.html).
 This setting is per region, shared by all the APIs.
 There are three approaches for handling it: